Awards Scheme

 The scheme was relaunched in 2022, and are a way of The Ringwood Society identifying good new architecture and worthy conservation works of historic buildings, structures and elements within the town.
 This brings recognition to the best of design and conservation within our historic market town.

-The 2023 Design and Conservation Award winners were announced at our open meeting on 24th October 2023, with the presentations being made by the Deputy Mayor and Committee Town Council Liaison Representative; Cllr Rae Frederick and committee member; Alex Bancroft.
+The 2024 Design and Conservation Award winners were announced at our open meeting on 22nd October 2024, with the presentations being made by by Society President, Steve Rippon-Swaine and Society Chairman, Joe Moorhouse.

 Restoration